Overview of Mold Types: Dangers and Protective Measures

 ✔ Analysis of contamination level

-✔ Surface mold test
+✔ Surface mould test

-✔ 10 different types of mold
+✔ 10 different mould types

 ✔ Mould alarm display